libbstd/bstd/README.md

 C is a very old language, and it has it's flaws.

-Most notably, C used null-terminated strings which were a very dangerous way to implement strings.
+Most notably, C used null-terminated strings, which is a very dangerous way to implement strings.

-Another great example is the in-band signaling of errors using `NULL`.
+Another great example is the in-band signaling of errors using `NULL`, which has lead to way too many bugs.

 The goal of bstd is to implement a better standard library which solves these problems while keeping backwards-compatibility.

-However, Please note that this project **DOES NOT** attempt to replace the C standard library.
+However, bstd **DOES NOT** attempt to replace the C standard library.

-Instead, it's built on top of the C standard library and adds more modern functionality
+Instead, it's built on top of the C standard library and adds more modern functionality.